 - Large quantity supply: The large quantities of components are required for large production runs.
 Originally these components would have been bought directly from the manufacturers, but now they may be bought via distributors to improve the supply chain operation.

-- Support: Increasingly distributors are finding that they are the point of contact for technical support.
-Many have set up departments in conjunction with manufacturers to provide the support that is needed both for making decisions about the right electronic component, and secondly for solving technical issues.
+In addition to this information, many distributors have set up departments in conjunction with manufacturers to provide the support that is needed both for making decisions about the right electronic component, and secondly for solving technical issues.

-- Take back of excess stock: In some instances the electronic component distributors can take back excess stock.
+Take back of excess stock: In some instances the electronic component distributors can take back excess stock.
 For example if a production run is cut short then the manufacturer may be left with considerable quantities of excess stock which he cannot sell.
 The distributor may be able to handle this.
-This is normally only undertaken for large quantities of excess stock.

 When choosing an electronics component distributor for a given project, line of components or part type, it is necessary to consider what they can offer against the requirements.
 Size, support, quantifies and all these type of parameters need to be considered.